 This will open the Privacy window as shown below

 – Click on Screen Lock and on the right pane of the window.
 (Clicking on the Screen Lock will display the option to disable.
 Tick the button to OFF to disable as shown below)

 – In my case, I have decided to disable all the features as shown below.

 Exit and you’re done.
-Your computer will never lock its screen again when it is idled or you step away for a very long time 🙂
+Now if your computer is idle or you step away for a very long time, your computer will never lock its screen again.

 I hope you found this blog post on How to disable automatic screen lock in Ubuntu Linux helpful.
 If you have any questions, please let me know in the comment session.
 I welcome you to subscribe to my YouTube Channel.